-Upgraded bicycle facilities are recommended in the form of on-road bicycle lanes and/or off-road shared-use paths.
-Additional pedestrian facilities are proposed, including new sidewalks and designated crossings.
+Upgraded pedestrian and bicycle facilities are recommended in the form of on-road bicycle lanes and off-road shared-use paths.
+Pedestrian facilities may also include new designated crossings.

-A draft future conditions evaluation has been completed based on findings from the existing conditions study and associated public input.
-A final version of the future conditions report will be available after additional public input is received, compiled, and reviewed by the County.
+A draft future conditions evaluation has been completed based on the findings from the existing conditions study and associated public input from summer 2018.
+The County is preparing a final version of the future conditions report that incorporates additional public input from Spring 2019.

 Growth in development in the area will result in increased travel demand, and existing operational and safety concerns have been noted by communities along the corridor.
 Pedestrian and bicycle facilities are below County standards.
 There are no marked crossings for pedestrians.
 The goals of the project are to address current roadway design deficiencies, improve travel level-of-service by reducing current and forecasted congestion, reduce crash potential, improve pedestrian and bicycle compatibility, and minimize impacts to the natural and built environment.